GrapesJS/grapesjs/docs/modules/Components-new.md

 );
 ```

+You'll notice that, on any change, the component in the canvas and its export code are changing accordingly

 :::tip
 To know all the available methods/properties check the [Component API](/api/component.html)
 :::

-#### Listen to properties changes
+#### Listen to property changes

-If you need to setup listeners to properties changes you can set them up in the `init` method
+If you need to accomplish some kind of action on some property change you can setup listeners in the `init` method

 ```js
 editor.DomComponents.addType('my-input-type', {